epocti/palette-samples/README.md

 # palette-samples
-This repository consists of sample palettes to be used with Vulpica Palette.
+This repository consists of sample palettes to be used with Candid Palette.
 They are in the Epocti Palette format.

 | Sample | Description |
 | -------- | -------- |